NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 A Beacon of Faith: The Life of Eros Valentino Bacoccina (1922- 2022)

 With a profound sense of loss and respect, we recognize the life and achievements of Eros Valentino Bacoccina.
-The sad news of his passing on November 21st, 2022, in his San Jose, California home reached us only a few weeks ago.
+The sad news of his passing on November 21st, 2022, in his San Jose, California home reached us only in June 2023.

 Eros, a devoted husband, loving father, doting grandfather, and proud great-grandfather, was born and raised in the scenic city of Lucca, Italy, in 1927.
 His life took a huge turn when he immigrated to San Francisco, California, 1948 at age 21.
 After uniting in matrimony with the love of his life, Carla Giovannoni, in 1951, they raised a beautiful family of five daughters together.